Glen Gulutzan

-Glen Gulutzan (born August 12, 1971) is a Canadian ice hockey coach and former player.
-He is currently an assistant coach for the Edmonton Oilers.
+Glen Gulutzan (born August 12, 1971) is a Canadian professional ice hockey coach and former player who is the head coach for the Dallas Stars of the National Hockey League (NHL).

 Playing career

 Gulutzan played junior hockey with the Moose Jaw Warriors, Brandon Wheat Kings and Saskatoon Blades of the Western Hockey League from 1986 to 1992.
 Gulutzan signed with the West Coast Hockey League's Fresno Falcons in 1996.
 During the 1996–97 campaign, Gulutzan saw short call ups with the Utah Grizzlies and the Las Vegas Thunder of the International Hockey League, while scoring 30 goals and 80 assists in 60 games with Fresno.

 Following the 1996–97 season, Gulutzan left North America to play for Finnish team Sport in Mestis, the second-highest hockey league in Finland.
 Following his short 35-game stint in Finland, Gulutzan returned to Fresno in 1998.
 Gulutzan would spend his final five years of professional hockey play with Fresno, being named the team's player-assistant in the 2001–02 and 2002–03 seasons and winning the Bruce Taylor Cup as the WCHL playoff champions in 2002.